 Turning off the Facebook Link Preview will result in a text-only post.

-How do I edit or remove Facebook Link Previews?
+How do I remove Facebook Link Previews?

 To turn a Facebook preview off, just click the X at the top right of the preview box: